global-hydrodynamics/global-hydrodynamics.github.io/_pages/game_e.md

 Before starting the simulation, you can change the land surface parts indicated by the pink arrows in the screen by clicking (or tapping).

 - You can change the land surface type of the 2 locations from upstream to downstream  (4 locations after stage 5).
 You can choose from three land types: forest, grassland, and urban area.
 The movement of water particles varies for each type.
 - You can also change the initial state of **soil wetness**.
 0 represents a dry soil condition, and 100 represents a completely wet and saturated soil condition.
-The soil wetness influence the movement of water particle.
+The soil wetness influences the movement of water particle.

 Compare the hyetograph and hydrograph and try to find optimal land surface conditions to get a high score.

 #### 3. Running the Simulation
-After setting the land surface conditions, Push the "Click to Start Simulation" button to start the simulation.
+After setting the land surface conditions, Click "Start Simulation" button to start the simulation.

 During the simulation, you cannot make any changes, so observe how water particles move.